DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 Transactions to fund or charge an account are posted to the corresponding Account Card by providing its Card ID and using the [Cards Transaction API Endpoint](#cards-transaction-endpoint).
 If you do not have the Account Card ID directly in your workflow, you need to retrieve it using the API and based on the Contact ID as discussed above.

-Funding an account is basically posting a Transaction with a positive value to the corresponding Account Card.
+To fund an account, post a Transaction with a positive value to the corresponding Account Card.
 Depending on your business model, this usually takes place when the customer earns some reward based on some activity.
-Charging an account is similarly done by posting a Transaction against the corresponding Account Card with a negative value.
+To charge an account, post a Transaction against the corresponding Account Card with a negative value.
 The most common use-case for charging an account is redeeming the value at the store checkout.
 For the details on the redemption use-case, check out our detailed document on [Redemption at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md).

 ## API Endpoints